 Corbett lost the 2014 gubernatorial election to Tom Wolf, a Democrat.
 Gov. Wolf was sworn into office on January 20, 2015.
 Shortly after he assumed office, Wolf began to do away with Healthy PA in favor of traditional Medicaid expansion, which had been a campaign promise.
 Pennsylvania has had Medicaid expansion as called for in the ACA ever since, as opposed to the modified version of expansion that Corbett had overseen.

-And under Wolf’s administration, the state is pursuing a transition to a fully state-run exchange and a reinsurance program, which are expected to work in tandem to reduce individual market health insurance premiums in the state.
+And under Wolf’s administration, the state transitioned to a fully state-run exchange and implemented a reinsurance program.
+These changes are working in tandem to reduce individual market health insurance premiums in the state.

-As of November 2020, there were nearly 2.8 million Pennsylvania residents enrolled in Medicare.
-Most are eligible due to their age, but 15 percent of the people covered by Medicare in Pennsylvania are under the age of 65 and eligible for Medicare due to a disability.
+As of mid-2022, there were more than 2.8 million Pennsylvania residents enrolled in Medicare.
+Most are eligible due to their age, but nearly 13% of the people covered by Medicare in Pennsylvania are under the age of 65 and eligible for Medicare due to a disability.